yetidevworks/raygun/README.md

   matching the desktop Ray behaviour.

-If a payload type you use is not formatting nicely yet, capture it with `--debug-dump` and open an issue (or PR!) with the emitted payload so we can add specialised rendering.
+If a payload type you use is not formatting nicely yet, capture it with `--debug-dump` and open an issue (or Pull Request!) with the emitted payload so we can add specialised rendering.

 ## License